willigarneau/sobel-filter-cuda/README.md

-# Laboratory 1 - Industrial Intelligent System
+# ASSIGNMENT 1 - Industrial Intelligent System

 > 🖼️ Laboratory 1 in Intelligent Industrial System at Cégep Lévis-Lauzon.
 Learning Cuda and OpenCV by creating a sobel filter. 💻